izehjer/CP-sublime-snippets/README.md

 # CP-sublime-snippets
-Colllection of some commmon snippets used in competitive programming.
+Colllection of some common snippets used in competitive programming.